Look for purpose in the place where your deep gladness meets the world's needs (Yogi tea)

-How can the organisation of books be presented in a fair inclusive way What 'fair' categories/characteristics can we think of for a first 'index' web page?
+How can the organisation of books be presented in a fair inclusive way?
+What 'fair' categories/characteristics can we think of for a first 'index' web page?

-The book can be present in different places: on the website, as a pdf, as a book during the walk, shared in the neighbourhood.
+How can we imagine the life of generated books?
+They can be present in different places: on the website, as a pdf, as a book during the walk, shared in the neighbourhood.
 They can become topics for a workshop: as tools and to open up algorithms to a wider audience.

 Is it an idea to open up this platform as a service?
 This rises other questions: what about curatorship?
 A publishing house is assuring quality, it is more than a Print-on-demand service.

 What about formats of the pdfs?
 Now they switch between A4 and US A4, so they're easy for homeprinting.
 Does it make sense to play with formats?